Critical Quantum Metrology with Fully-Connected Models: From Heisenberg to Kibble-Zurek Scaling: Conclusion and outlook

 The interest in this analysis is of both practical and theoretical nature.
 Let us briefly discuss these aspects separately.
 From a practical point of view, our study can guide the implementation of critical quantum sensors with atomic and solid-state quantum optical devices.
 For example, fully-connected models include finite-component critical systems, which can present critical properties without the complexity of many-body quantum systems.
 The identification of different scaling regimes, and the analysis of the precision achievable with finite-time ramps, make it possible to identify the optimal working point given the characteristics of the considered quantum technology.
 In the manuscript we focus mostly on the quantum Rabi model as a case study, but the introduced method can be directly applied to any instance of fully-connected models, such as the LMG or Dicke model.

 From a purely theoretical point of view, our results stress out the link between critical quantum metrology and the emergence of universal scaling laws such as the Kibble-Zurek mechanism.
 Besides its significance for sensing applications, the QFI is itself an interesting physical quantity, as it gives a measure of the system response to external perturbations.
 Our analysis provides then a characterization of the static and dynamical susceptibility of quantum critical systems in proximity of the critical point.
-Finally, our study suggests possible future directions to improve critical quantum metrology protocols from a fundamental perspective.
-In general, the Heisenberg scaling is defined under a specific set of assumptions and it is expressed as a function of fundamental resources, such as time or number of probes.
-Our general upper bound for the QFI shows how the scaling in time could be improved by generalizing the class of considered protocols.
-An example could be the introduction of a periodic time-dependence in the Hamiltonian term that encodes the parameter to be estimated.